Nqdphan/LithiumTeamMilestone2/README.md

 - The backend uses FastAPI with automatic API documentation
 - Visit `http://localhost:8000/docs` for interactive API documentation
-- CORS is configured to allow requests from `http://localhost:3000`
+- CORS is configured to allow requests from common development ports (3000, 5173, 5174)

 ### Frontend Development